madiali/mips-emulator/README.md

 We ported https://github.com/jordanel/mips-emulator to Java so the app works on any operating system.
 We are currently working on finishing the GUI and some small features.

 Documentation, mostly taken from the original repo's README.
-Check the Issues page for known bugs/limitations.
+Check the [Wiki](https://github.com/madiali/mips-emulator/wiki) for [known bugs/limitations](https://github.com/madiali/mips-emulator/wiki/Known-bugs-and-limitations).

 ---